 McCullers pitches Astros past Giants

-Lance McCullers carried a no-hit bid into the seventh inning and the Houston Astros parlayed a four-run third inning into a 6-4 win over the San Francisco Giants Monday at Minute Maid Park.
+Lance McCullers carried a no-hit bid into the seventh inning, and the host Houston Astros parlayed a four-run third inning into a 6-4 win over the San Francisco Giants on Monday night.
 McCullers (2-1), roughed up for a career-high-tying eight runs in his previous start, pitched effectively and efficiently.
 He induced 13 ground-ball outs while throwing 59 of his 86 pitches for strikes.
-The utilization of his repertoire -- sinkers, knuckle curveballs, and changeups -- kept the Giants flummoxed, despite McCullers recording just 10 swinging strikes on the night.
+The utilization of his repertoire -- sinkers, knuckle curveballs and changeups -- flummoxed the Giants, despite McCullers recording just 10 swinging strikes on the night.

 - READ MORE ON: